southworks/amazon-lex-happybirthday-bamboohr-slack-bot/CONTRIBUTING.md

 **To make changes to the Amazon Lex Birthday Bot**

-1. Import the Bot model, steps [here](https://github.com/southworks/amazon-lex-happybirthday-bamboohr-slack-bot/blob/main/birthday-bot/README.md#import-amazon-lex-bot)
+1. Import the Bot model, follow the steps provided [here](https://github.com/southworks/amazon-lex-happybirthday-bamboohr-slack-bot/blob/main/birthday-bot/README.md#import-amazon-lex-bot).
 2. Make your changes ex: Update/Remove/Add intents, utterances, slot types, etc.
 3. Save and build the Bot.
-4. Export the Bot model.
+4. Select the bot, click on **Actions**.
+Then, **Export** the bot model.

 When **exporting** a new version of the Amazon Lex Birthday Bot Model, please take into account: